mliakos/my-blog-netlify/content/posts/debug-electron-production-binaries-on-windows-mac-linux.md

 cover: /media/electron2.jpg
 date: 2021-10-20T08:46:23.078Z
-description: In this short article, I would like to show you how to debug Electron production binaries in Windows, Mac & Linux.
+description: In this short article, I would like to show you how to debug Electron production binaries on Windows, Mac & Linux.
 slug: debug-electron-binaries
 tags:
   - electron